THE KLON CENTAUR GUIDE

 IMPORTANT NOTE - I'm overwhelmed with the insane amount of orders!
 Thanks guys!
 These are the next expected availability dates:

-Reverend XX and Golden Royale: New Pre-Order process is NOW LIVE
+Reverend XX and Golden Royale: PRE-ORDERS ARE LIVE | Big Klone: Wait List is NOW OPEN

 This is default text for notification bar